 Here are a few resources developed by Dr. Schechinger and other members of the APA Division 44 Consensual Non-monogamy Task Force

 Sample Language for Assessing Relationship Style on Demographic Forms- One of the first steps to providing culturally competent care is amending client-history and intake forms to assure that they are inclusive toward marginalized populations, including those engaged in consensual non-monogamy (CNM).
 An increasing number of mental and medical health centers are taking this step, including all 10 University of California counseling centers.
-These sample questions were created in collaboration with a group of consensual non-monogamy researchers and community leaders and include the language used by the ten UC counseling centers.
+These sample questions were created by Dr. Schechinger and reviewed by a diverse group of consensual non-monogamy researchers and community leaders.

-Consensual Non-monogamy Inclusive Practices Tool- A benchmarking tool to highlight inclusive clinical practices and policies related to equity and inclusion for people engaged in CNM.
+Consensual Non-monogamy Inclusive Practices Tool- A benchmarking tool created by Dr. Schechinger for the APA Division 44 CNM Task Force to highlight inclusive clinical practices and policies related to equity and inclusion for people engaged in CNM.

 CNM Therapist Brochure- This is a resource that can be used to help educate mental health providers about CNM.